fengtality/startup-taxes/edit/index.md

 ## Why accounting?

-Accounting, a $160 billion[^2] industry that employs 3 million people[^3] in the US, is ripe for technological disruption.
+A $160 billion[^2] industry that employs 3 million people[^3] in the US, accounting is ripe for technological disruption.

 [^2]: [Statista.](https://www.statista.com/topics/2121/accounting-industry-in-the-us/)
 [^3]: Bureau of Labor Statistics, [Accountants & Auditors](https://www.bls.gov/ooh/business-and-financial/accountants-and-auditors.htm) and [Bookkeepers.](https://www.bls.gov/ooh/office-and-administrative-support/bookkeeping-accounting-and-auditing-clerks.htm)

-Abstractions like AWS and Docker have sucked the complexity out of engineering operations, enabling a single engineer to be as productive 10 dozen engineers back in the day.
-Yet the financial operations side of the business still employs armies of staff accountants and pays exorbitant fees to CPA firms to handle accounting, tax and audit related work.
+Abstractions like AWS and Docker have sucked complexity out of software engineering operations, enabling a single ops engineer to be as productive as a dozen people back in the days of physical data centers.
+Yet the financial operations side of a tech company still employs armies of staff accountants and pays exorbitant fees to CPA firms to handle accounting, tax and audit related work.

 The vast majority of this work is importing, formatting, and reconciling data.
 With the migration of financial transaction data to systems that expose APIs, software can now automate this data pipeline.
 While human experts will always need to make complex judgments, machine learning can boost their productivity and accuracy with probabilistic recommendations based on similar decisions.